- Assistant Professor, Plant Biology and Conservation, Northwestern University

 - Ecology of native bees

-We address our research questions using a variety of approaches including: observational field studies that use existing natural variation, field and laboratory experiments that build upon knowledge of this variation, and analytical tools like network analyses and null model simulations.
-Our research takes place in the City of Chicago, The Colorado Rocky Mountains, and the Desert Southwest.
+We address research questions using a variety of approaches including: observational field studies that leverage existing natural variation; field and laboratory experiments that build upon knowledge of this natural variation; analysis of long-term datasets; and analytical tools like network analysis and simulation models.
+We also very much value natural history, and we love working as a collaborative team.